 The editorial board of the journal is committed to publishing only original material, i.e., material that has neither been published elsewhere, nor is under review elsewhere.
 The journal “Green, Blue & Digital Economy Journal” uses software to detect instances of overlapping and similar text in submitted manuscripts.
 Manuscripts in which plagiarism or textual borrowings are found without reference to the original source are rejected by the editorial board for publication in the journal.

-Publishing House "Baltija Publishing" advocates adherence to the principles of ethics and integrity of science, which is why it has chosen Unicheck (https://unicheck.com/), a reliable partner in ensuring the scientific publications quality.
+Publishing House "Baltija Publishing" advocates adherence to the principles of ethics and integrity of science, which is why it has chosen developed by the Polish company Plagiat, a reliable partner in ensuring the scientific publications quality.
 The articles are checked for plagiarism using the software StrikePlagiarism.com.

 Besides software, manuscripts are additionally tested using the powerful Similarity Check service initiated by the PILA publishers association and embedded in CrossRef international scientific and research information register.
 This service is developed for publishers to prevent scientific and professional plagiarism; it consists of Similarity Check and the iThenticate tool, which compares the author's work with the database contents and shows similarities or similar text for further review of the academic paper.

 Plagiarism implies the use another author's work without permission or acknowledgement.
 Plagiarism may have different forms from copying word by word to rewriting.
 While defining plagiarism the following definitions are taken into account:

 Copying the work word by word, in general or in parts, without permission or acknowledgement of the source.
 Literal copying is clearly plagiarism and is easily detected by plagiarism software.